 - have or have ever had brain lesions or head injuries

-- have medical conditions which lower your resistance to diseases.
+- have problems with your immune system or medical conditions which lower your resistance to diseases.

 If you have not told your doctor or pharmacist about any of the above, tell them before you start using or are given APO-Fentanyl.